Katipō: Taxonomy

-The katipō was reported as early as 1855 as the 'kātĕpo, but was not formally described in taxonomic literature until 1870 when Llewellyn Powell described it as Latrodectus katipo.
-However, Swedish arachnologist Tamerlan Thorell later placed it in Latrodectus scelio, a previous name for Latrodectus hasseltii (redback spider).
-Later, arachnologist Arthur Urquhart unknowingly described the species again, first as Theridium melanozantha in 1887, then as Theridium zebrinia in 1890.
+The katipō was reported as early as 1855 as the kātĕpo, but was not formally described in taxonomic literature until 1870, when New Zealand doctor Llewellyn Powell described it as Latrodectus katipo.
+Swedish arachnologist Tamerlan Thorell later placed it in Latrodectus scelio, a previous name for Latrodectus hasseltii (redback spider).
+Later, New Zealand arachnologist Arthur Urquhart unknowingly described it again as two species: Theridium melanozantha in 1887 and Theridium zebrinia in 1890.
 He also described Latrodectus katipo var. atritus, a subspecies of katipō that was fully black in colour.
-In 1933, Urquhart's two species were later recognised to be the same as L. katipo by arachnologist Elizabeth Bryant and thus were synonymised.
-There have been numerous taxonomic studies that have disagreed over whether to treat L. katipo as a separate species or as a synonym of L. hasseltii with L. atritus as a subspecies.
-Eventually, it was conceded that L. katipo and L. atritus were separate from L. hasseltii.
+In 1933, Urquhart's two species were later recognised to be the same as L. katipo by American arachnologist Elizabeth Bryant and thus were synonymised.
+Several taxonomic studies have disagreed over whether to treat L. katipo as a separate species or as a synonym of L. hasseltii with L. atritus as a subspecies.
+Eventually, it was concluded that L. katipo, together with L. katipo var. atritus, are separate from L. hasseltii.

-The species was most recently revised in 2008.
+There was further confusion over whether L. katipo and L. katipo var. atritus should be considered separate species due to their very similar morphology but notably different distributions.
+Although they were designated as separate species for a time, this was clarified when the species was revised again in 2008.
 In this revision, L. atritus was formally recognised to be the same as L. katipo on the basis of genetic data and thus was synonymised.
-It was proposed that the colour variation seen between these two (now one) species is clinal over latitude and correlated with mean annual temperature.
+It was proposed that the colour variation seen between these two groups is a cline, or gradual continuous variation over latitude, and is correlated with mean annual temperature.

-The katipō are members of the genus Latrodectus.
-This genus has a worldwide distribution with notable members such as Latrodectus mactans, Latrodectus geometricus and Latrodectus hasseltii, the latter of which the katipō is most closely related to.
-They are also members of the Theridiidae, which are commonly known as tangle-web spiders, cobweb spiders or comb-footed spiders.
+The katipō is a member of the genus Latrodectus.
+This genus has a worldwide distribution with notable members such as Latrodectus mactans (black widow spider), Latrodectus geometricus (brown widow spider) and Latrodectus hasseltii (redback spider), to the latter of which the katipō is most closely related.
+It is a member of the family Theridiidae, which are commonly known as cobweb spiders or comb-footed spiders.

 Etymology

-The common name katipō (singular and plural), often spelled "katipo", is from the Māori for "night stinger", derived from the words kakati (to sting) and pō (the night).
-This name was apparently given to the species owing to the Māori belief that the spiders bite at night.
+The common name and specific name katipō (singular and plural), often spelt "katipo", is Māori for "night stinger", derived from the words kakati (to sting) and pō (the night).
+It is one of the few Māori words that refers to a specific species of spider.
 The fully black variant is referred to as black katipō.

 Phylogeny

 A 2004 study examined the genetic relationships of Latrodectus spiders using sequences from part of the cytochrome c oxidase subunit I gene.
-The study found that katipō are most closely related to the Australian Latrodectus hasseltii (redback spiders).
-The katipō is so closely related to the redback that it was thought to be a subspecies.
-Further research has shown that the katipō is distinct from the redback, having slight structural differences and striking differences in habitat preference.'
+The study found that the katipō are most closely related to the Australian Latrodectus hasseltii (redback spider).
+The katipō are so closely related to the redback that the katipō was thought to be a subspecies of the redback.
+Further research has shown that the katipō is genetically and morphologically distinct from the redback, having slight structural differences and striking differences in habitat preference.'